-- All student library books are due back 2 weeks from the day they are checked out. - Students may not check out audio/visual equipment, or videos. - Students in Pre-K -1st grade will not pull books from the shelf for check-out. - Pre-K -1st grade may check out 1 book. - Students in 2nd grade may check out 2 books. - Students in 3-5 grade may check out 3 books. - Students must return all library books that are overdue before new books can be checked out. - Every 2 weeks, an Overdue List will be printed and distributed to students. - Overdue books will result in a loss of check out privileges. - Overdue fines are not charged to students. - Lost or damaged library books will result in the loss of check out privileges and fines will be assigned. - Each student will be issued a laminated library card at the beginning of the year.
-Lost or damaged library cards will result in a fine of \$2.00 and loss of check out privileges will result until the fine is paid. - Damaged Barcode labels or Spine Labels will also result in a media fine of \$2.00 to cover the cost to replace the labels. - Students are encouraged to renew library books for an additional two weeks period if more time is needed.
+All student library books are due back 2 weeks from the day they are checked out.

+Students may not check out audio/visual equipment, or videos.

+Students in Pre-K - K will not pull books from the shelf for check-out.

+Students in Pre-K will check out 1 book.

+Students in K- 5th grade may check out 2 books.

+Students must return all library books that are overdue before new books can be checked out.

+Every 2 weeks, an Overdue List will be printed and distributed to students.

+Overdue books will result in a loss of check out privileges.

+Overdue fines are not charged to students.

+Lost or damaged library books will result in the loss of check out privileges and fines will be assigned.
+Damaged Barcode labels or Spine Labels will also result in a media fine of \$2.00 to cover the cost to replace the labels.

+Students are encouraged to renew library books for an additional two weeks period if more time is needed.